grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ## Introduction

-Grafana Mimir uses memberlist to decide where the series should go when ingesting series.
-Memberlist encodes the replica information in data structure called hash ring, this is a consistent hashing in which different ingesters instance is placed around the ring and each ingester will have tokens.
-The combination of token and ingester position determines which ingester should handle a request.
+Grafana Mimir uses [memberlist] to share works and deciding which component replica to send the workload such as when ingesting series.
+Memberlist encodes the replica information in data structure called [hash ring], this is a consistent hashing in which different ingesters instance tokens are placed around the ring.
+The token position in the ring determines which ingester should handle a request.
 The information of this hash ring is delivered to different components by using gossip protocol.

-By default hash ring is global.
-If we also have Grafana Tempo and Grafana Loki in the same Kubernetes cluster, their components can unintentionally talk and sending data with each other (which is not compatible), because Loki and Tempo also uses memberlist.
-(TODO: More generally in any cluster where the pods may reuse each other's IPs after churning).
+By default, hash ring is global.
+If we also have Grafana Tempo and Grafana Loki in the same Kubernetes cluster, their components can unintentionally talk and sending data with each other, because Loki and Tempo also uses memberlist.
+This possibility to happen increases in cluster where the pods may reuse each other's IPs after churning.

-In this document we will describe the step on how to migrate a Mimir installation to prevent non Mimir installation to talk to its memberlist cluster.
+In this document we will describe the step on how to migrate a Mimir installation to prevent two separate memberlist gossip hash ring to join into one.

 There are three steps of the migration which we will describe in details in the migration section.
 But in brief summary the steps are: